 If you are asking me, my answer is no. I don’t think any adoption expenses of any child, whether domestic or international, should cost that much money.
 I get it; there is a lot of work that goes into making an adoption successful.
 There are a lot of people that are involved, and I don’t think they should work for “free,” so I understand that there would be costs involved.
 During our almost six-year wait to be placed with our son’s birth mom, we had three different social workers.
 No, we didn’t switch agencies but one social worker left and had a replacement social worker fill in, and then we moved, which required us to get another social worker.
 All three of the social workers were great.
 In fact, our last social worker was amazing and saw us through to the very happy ending we longed for.
 So yes, I believe they need to be paid for their work and their “specialty” of working with adoptive parents and/or birth parents, although I think they are underpaid for all that they do.
 They earn on average, $38,000.
 That is roughly the cost of one domestic infant adoption.

-Of course there are other professionals involved including lawyers and/or other medical professionals that also need to be paid.
-If you are adopting internationally, there are fees that are just unavoidable, including that country’s fees, passport fees, transportation fees, dossier fees, and more.
+Of course, there are other professionals involved including lawyers and/or other medical professionals that also need to be paid.
+If you are adopting internationally, some fees are just unavoidable, including that country’s fees, passport fees, transportation fees, dossier fees, and more.
 I understand that there are fees that you just can’t avoid.
 In some cases, you will also have birth mother expenses you could be responsible for, including but not limited to, her medical expenses, living expenses, counseling, or legal fees.
-These are usually “optional” costs in an adoption but nonetheless, they add up quickly.
+These are usually “optional” costs in adoption but they add up quickly.
 In fact, we had a failed adoption occur a few years ago that we paid some of these expenses for and we essentially “lost” the money.